jehillert/material-ui-styled-components-boilerplate/README.md

 export default AppWrapper;
 ```

-..GlobalStyle and defaultTheme are defined in other files.
+GlobalStyle and defaultTheme are defined in other files.
 For example:

 ```javascript
 // global-style.jsx